Trustco Bank Namibia

-Trustco Bank Namibia limited, formerly the FIDES Bank Namibia, is a commercial bank in Namibia owned by Trustco Group Holdings.
-Its main commercial activity is to provide microfinancing services.
+Trustco Bank Namibia Ltd., formerly the FIDES Bank Namibia, was a commercial bank in Namibia owned by Trustco Group Holdings.
+Its main commercial activity was to provide microfinancing services.

 History

 The bank was built after a pilot project called Koshi Yomuti ELO.
 This project developed microfinance activities from 2002 to 2010, targeting specifically rural population seeking to develop income generation activities.